social-streets/the-slice/site-template/src/data/articles/karen-liebenguth-mindfulness-mental-health-tips.md

 tags:
   - "features"
 featuredImage: "/images/Victoria-Park-2019-10-dogs-1-web.jpg"
+author: "siva-thangarajah"
+excerpt: "Just as we may exercise to keep our body healthy, we should also take care of our minds."
 ---

 A local mindfulness expert gives her top tips on how you can maintain your mental health during these unusual times.